Summer Enrichment at Loyola: Helping Chicago's Aspiring College Students

 |Friday, July 4||SEaL Program Not In Session - DAY OFF|

-- High school counselors from each location will nominate qualified students for program.
+- High school counselors, teachers, and mentors from each location will nominate qualified students for program.

-- Nominated high school student will be asked to complete online application (available March 1, 2014).
+- Nominated student will be asked to complete online application (available March 1, 2014).

 - After application is processed students will be asked to submit transcripts for admission into the program.

-- Upon admission decison, students will recieive acceptance packet with forms that must be reviewed and signed by parent or guardian.
+- Upon admission decision, students will receive acceptance packet with forms that must be reviewed and signed by parent, guardian or supporter.

 - To ensure placement in the program, students must attend the mandatory Pre-Program Meeting for students, counselors, and parents (Saturday, June 7, 2014).